-Bradley, Belinda Fay, Bridges, Nikola Jane, Starkey, Nicola Jane, Brown, Stephen L. and Lea, Robert William
+Bradley, Belinda Fay, Bridges, Nikola Jane, Starkey, Nicola Jane, Brown, Stephen Lloyd and Lea, Robert William

 Anxiolytic and anxiogenic drug effects on male and female gerbils in the black-white box.